 "The staff at PMC offers a nurturing environment for aspiring writers.
 They were instrumental in getting my first novel published.
 The support I received as an alumni made me think I was still a full time student.
 It's an environment you would be hard pressed to find in other graduate programs."

 Careers for the MFA Graduate

-Donating to the Solstice MFA Fund
+Donating to the Solstice MFA Scholarship Fund

 As a charitable non-profit 501(c) 3 organization, contributions to the Solstice MFA Fund are fully tax deductible according to U.S. law.

-Attn: Tanya Whiton, Assistant Director
+Attn: Tanya Whiton, Associate Director